Conditions in reception facilities

 Three meals are provided per day and special dietary arrangements are typically accommodated.
 Complaints regarding quality, quantity and variety of the food were still observed and residents continue to request the option to prepare their own food, in suitable spaces.[12]
 Pork is not served in the Centre, although Muslim residents from time to time have expressed to CyRC their mistrust on whether there is any trace of pork in the food they are served.[13]
 Currently, six common kitchen areas and equipment are available to the residents.

 According to reports of residents to the Cyprus Refugee Council, the cleaning of shared toilets/bathrooms is adequate.
 Families must clean their own toilets.
 Complaints of not having enough hot water throughout the day are rare.
-During the breakout of the pandemic, disruptions were noticed in relation to cleaning/maintenance staff engagement, which subsequently resulted in an increased number of complaints regarding common spaces, cleaning, and repairs of infrastructure.
-The situation returned to normal during 2021.
-Reports of insects and snakes appearing on the premises, due to the location of the Centre, continue.[24]
+Reports of insects and snakes appearing on the premises, due to the location of the Centre, continue.[14]

-Prior to the pandemic, residents were allowed to go out when they wished, provided that they would not leave the centre for prolonged periods of time.
-This was not the case during the pandemic period as residents were not permitted exit unless for very urgent matters, such as health care reasons or meetings related to their asylum claims.
-The restriction also included attending religious services outside the Centre.
-Movement from and to the Centre resumed in 2021.
-Residents are not allowed to leave the premises for more than 48 hours but in some instances this can be extended by notifying the social worker.
+Residents are allowed to go out when they wish, providing that they do not leave the centre for prolonged periods of time.
+Residents are not allowed to leave the premises for more than 48 hours but in some instances this can be extended by notifying the Centre administrators.

 Children in the Centre attend primary and high school in the community and a designated bus service is provided.
 No racist or discriminatory incidents were recorded and the integration of minors in schools is reported, overall, as satisfactory by residents.
-There has been a positive collaboration between the schools and the Centre.
+There has been a positive collaboration between the schools and the Centre Near-by schools have been able to accommodate the number of children residing in the centre and children’s enrolment in education is typically performed timely, At the time of publication reports indicated inability to accommodate newly arrived children through existing school arrangements and efforts to accommodate their enrolment were in progress.

 Residing in the Community

-With the total number of asylum seekers reaching 30,000 and capacity of Reception Centres limited to around 2,500 persons, most asylum seekers reside in the community in private houses/flats, which they are required to secure on their own.
+With the total number of asylum seekers in 2023 reaching over 25,000 and capacity of Reception Centres limited to around 1400 persons, most asylum seekers reside in the community in private houses/flats, which they are required to secure on their own.

 As the main Reception Centre, Kofinou is at maximum capacity at almost all times, the SWS bears the responsibility of processing applications and addressing asylum seekers’ needs, including the allocation of an allowance to cover housing expenses.
-The asylum seeker is expected to find accommodation and provide all necessary documentation as part of this process.
+Asylum seekers are expected to find accommodation and provide all necessary documentation as part of this process.

-Currently the SWS only assist selected vulnerable persons with finding shelter in the community.
-For the vast majority of other asylum seekers, housing continues to be a major issue, and they often found themselves in destitution, facing increased risk of homelessness, appalling living conditions and exploitation by agents, landlords and other persons in the community.
+The SWS only assists selected vulnerable persons with finding shelter in the community.
+For the vast majority of asylum seekers, housing continues to be a major issue, and they often find themselves in destitution, facing increased risk of homelessness, appalling living conditions and exploitation by agents, landlords and other persons in the community.

 Practical difficulties in obtaining certain requirements such as a rental agreement, a deposit, and/or advance payments, which although foreseen in the 2022 Ministerial orders, they are still not covered by Social Services, continue to generate issues in relation to securing shelter for applicants.
 Reports of landlords being unwilling to provide housing to asylum seekers are also alarming.
 The rapid rise in demand for housing in urban areas has led to a sharp increase in rent prices, making the gap between the allocated resources and rent prices even greater.